Pennsylvania Independent Contractor Law

 The independent contractor must also sustain an independent business, which means he or she has the necessary tools to do the work, profits or loses money from performing the services, has a separate business location, and has performed the same or similar services for another business in the past.
 Pennsylvania also requires independent contractors to maintain at least $50,000 in liability insurance.

 A taxpayer who qualifies for a federal safe harbor will not have this status contested by Pennsylvania.
 Federal safe harbor laws prevent certain individuals from being reclassified as employees rather than as independent contractors for federal employment tax purposes.
 This includes those who:

 - Have consistently held independent contractor status since 1977

 - Have consistently received 1099s from employers since 1978

 - Can be justified as an independent contractor by court ruling, IRS audit, or industry practice

 However, this law does not apply to designers, engineers, computer programmers, and other technical personnel.

 PA Form 1099

 Employers must file 1099-MISC forms for all independent contractors who provide business services as well as for payments made under a Pennsylvania-based oil and gas lease.
 These forms must be filed with the Pennsylvania Department of Revenue the same day as the electronic Form 1099 filing is due.
 This document reports the entire amount the employer paid the contractor during that calendar year.

 If you need help with Pennsylvania independent contractor law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.